hamxiaoz/10x-developer/CSS_Flexbox.md

 - 2 axis:
   - main: `justify-content`
     - Note when `center` and `wrap`, only the wrapped items in next line will be centered.
+    - when `space-between`: evenly space, with the first item aligned to one edge of the container and the last item aligned to the opposite edge.
   - cross:
     - `align-items`
       - it determines how the items **as a whole** are aligned within the container